1. Home

 Single serving packaging is a good way to not waste food when refrigeration is unavailable or unreliable.
 Buy the smallest jars and packages of food that is perishable when opened, but be sure you have enough to feed your family for at least a week.

-With these foods and recipes, you will be prepared for just about anything.
+With these foods and disaster meal recipes, you will be prepared for just about anything.
 Edit this list to suit your family's tastes and budget.
+The pictured recipe is Peanut Butter Granola Wrap Sandwiches.
+And it's delicious!

 Pantry Staples